ABK-ReuRana/profolio/README.md

-i try to make my protfolio in simplest way
+I try to make my protfolio in simplest way
 Technology used -: HTML , CSS